benharbit/auditbase-slackbot/README.md

 # Auditbase Slack-Bot

-Auditbase slackbot is way to request Auditbase scans from slack using Slack and Auditbase API's.
+Auditbase slackbot is way to request Auditbase scans from slack using Slack and Auditbase APIs.

 # Slack-bot starter